Lithikhaa/ML_algorithms/README.md

-# ML_algorithms
+# MachineLearning_algorithms
-Bank Marketing Analysis
+Bank Marketing Analysis using all supervised algorithms